 As people moved round, migrated and settled in new areas, the snowshoe in time spread to many parts of the world.

 The snowshoe is one of the first important human inventions, and many compare it to the invention of the wheel.
-Snowshoes were well known and widely used by many people well before the wheel saw the light of day.
+Snowshoes were well known and much used by many people well before the wheel saw the light of day.

 The snowshoe is also regarded as the precursor to the ski.